lpapp-muw/DEBI-NN/README.md

 ```
 ./TestApplication/TestApplication /path/to/project -v
 ```
-where `/path/to/project` is the project path containing the subfolder "Models" (see Access for use cases) ans -v indicates Visualization mode.
+where `/path/to/project` is the project path containing the subfolder "Models" (see Access for use cases) and -v indicates Visualization mode.

 Requirements